rosanna-smith/ldaca-py/README.md

     data_dir='data')
 ```

-You can find the members of your selected collection by doing:
+Find the sub_collections of such collection

 ```python
 ldaca.retrieve_members_of_collection()
 member = ldaca.collection_members[1]
 ```

-Use a file_picker function
+Use a file_picker function, to select only the desired files

 ```python
 my_file_picker = lambda f: f if f.get('encodingFormat') == 'text/csv' else None
 ```

-Then select a particular corpus `sub_collection` and store it in a folder
+Then select a particular corpus `sub_collection` and store it in a folder.
+Select the `entity_type`, in this case 'RepositoryObject'

 **(Beware, this folder will be deleted everytime store_data gets called)**

 ```python